shahaniRG/PolyProc/README.md

 Shahani Group (http://shahanilab.engin.umich.edu)

+# Reference Publications
-# If you are using MTEX for your research, please cite one of the following paper.
+If you are using MTEX for your research, please cite following paper.